Daddycool9999/Sky-Force-Replica/README.md

 ## USE GOOGLE CHROME FOR BEST EXPERIENCE.

-(Player cannot shoot while moving sideways unlike enemiesto make the game tougher)
+(Player cannot shoot while moving sideways unlike enemies to make the game tougher)